hernantz/blog/content/pages/talks.md

 While sometimes mocks are needed, they should not be the first tool you use to write tests.
 In this talk I try to explain why It is a pity to be mocking your code when you could be writing meaningful tests at *almost* the same cost.
+The title reffers to moco (snot in spanish) and mock being *homonyms*.
+The contents of this talk are based on the contents of this post: [Mock yourself not your tests][5].

 This talk was given at an in-company session at Machinalis offices (2015-07-27).